jostrm/azure-enterprise-scale-ml/README.md

 ## `Settings`
 - Besides there green circles, you have a config per environment (dev,test,prod) for COMPUTE power & and HYPERPARAMETER tuning needed (e.g. in DEV you might wanna have cheaper training runs)
+    - Defaults `enteprise settings` (dev,test,prod), is usually set & decided once, by an `enterprise architect`, and all `ESML Projects` inherits these, but can `override` them also, if use case needs that.
+        - To override default `enteprise settings`, a projects sets the `project specific` settings.

 ![](./esml/images/esml-settings.png)
 ### Project/Model settings